-With 71% of FCC students planning to transfer each year on average, our dedicated Career & Transfer counselors continue to provide assistance, resources, and guidance throughout the process.
+With 71% of FCC students planning to transfer each year on average, our dedicated Career & Transfer counselors continue to provide assistance, resources and guidance throughout the process.

-Maryland’s community colleges have dozens of transfer agreements with colleges and universities, both in-state and out-of-state, that guarantee the maximum number of credits will transfer and save students thousands of dollars in earning their bachelor’s degrees.
+Maryland’s community colleges have dozens of transfer agreements with colleges and universities, both in-state and out-of-state, that guarantee the maximum number of credits will transfer and save students thousands of dollars in achieving their bachelor’s degrees.

-FCC maintains nearly 80 articulation agreements with four-year institutions.
+Frederick Community College maintains nearly 80 articulation agreements with four-year institutions.
 Each semester, FCC hosts a Transfer Fair with 40+ four-year colleges and universities in attendance as well as weekly visits by admissions representatives from four-year colleges in our area.

 There are 156 non-credit program options at Maryland’s community colleges that meet professional licensing and certification requirements for in-demand jobs within our local communities.